 WHAT DO PROCESS SERVERS IN LOUISIANA DO?

-This article will guide What Due Process Servers in Louisiana Do?
+This article will guide What Do Process Servers in Louisiana Do?
 The documents required to be served on a defendant are considered to have been duly served if and only if a proper official has left it at the residence or regular place of abode of the person to be served with a person of adequate age and discretion.
-Click Here for Frequently Asked Questions About Process Servers!

 BACKGROUND

 If the sheriff’s office is unable to serve the defendant within ten (10) days, or if the service must be completed in a shorter amount of time, private process servers may be hired to do so.
 This is usually preferable to the sheriff’s office since the private process servers are further accountable to their clients and can provide specialized service.
 The other party’s residence or place of business is usually sufficient for the sheriff or constable to deliver legal documents.
-However, a ‘service return’ will be submitted to the Court when the sheriff is unable to affect service.
+However, a ‘service return’ will be submitted to the Court when the sheriff is unable to effect service.
 In this case, the sheriff’s service report will indicate that no one could be located for service despite extensive efforts.
-Click here for information on How Service of Process Ensures A Solid Foundation.

 When a party being served does not have a fixed physical address in Louisiana.
 Still, the party requesting service knows the party’s actual presence or whereabouts; this may also be sufficient to establish good cause for service by the process.